 All Saints’ devotes a significant portion of its outreach efforts to Hotel de Zink, a shelter program managed by InnVision and hosted by twelve Bay Area churches each month during the year.
-All Saints’ hosts Hotel de Zink in October when 12-18 clients reside in the parish hall during evenings.
+All Saints’ is hosting Hotel de Zink in October when 12-18 clients reside in the parish hall during evenings.
 This is an all-parish event: each October, as many as ninety All Saints’ parishioners make Hotel de Zink possible, coordinating services, preparing and serving meals and hosting our guests.
 In addition, All Saints’ fundraises for Hotel de Zink each year in different ways.

 Hotel de Zink has a rich history in Palo Alto beginning in the early 1930s.

 Hotel de Zink is Palo Alto’s only homeless shelter.
 For more than 20 years twelve churches have taken turns each month providing food and shelter for 15 or so homeless men and women.
 Every evening one church opens its doors to the homeless for the night and its congregation provides home-cooked meals for the guests.
 Night supervisors hired by Hotel de Zink’s operator, InnVision, attend to the shelter’s guests’ needs.
 Hotel de Zink shelters roughly 100 homeless each year.